 Roseland started with a simple insight: it's possible to make quality American furniture affordable when you focus on just a few designs and put them into continuous production.
-Each build is crafted in Vermont and Texas by family-owned businesses.
-They are made with solid American Cherry or Black Walnut; with no veneers, stains or lacquers.
+Each build is crafted in Illinois, Ohio, Texas, and Vermont by family-owned businesses.
+They are made with solid American Cherry, Black Walnut, Reclaimed Chestnut, or White Oak; with no veneers, stains or lacquers.
 These pieces showcase the natural grain and character of iconic native trees.

 • American Made